Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 a- Functions

-- A same book can be saved twice in the wishlist
+- The same book can be saved twice in the wishlist (future feature: implement if the book is already saved in the wishlist function)
-- If a book is saved twice in the user's wishlist, when clicking 'remove' all entries related to that book gets removed.
-The book doesn't get remove one by one.
+- If a book is saved twice in the user's wishlist when clicking 'remove' all entries related to that book get removed.
+The book doesn't get removed one by one.
-- "No results found" flash message showing when saving a book in the user's wishlist

-b- style
+removedyle

 * Improve user's wishlist view on mobile
+* Improve global user-friendly aspect to prevent too much scrolling

 ## Feedback

-If you have any feedback, please reach out to the developper of the this project Florence Mezino at florence.mezino@outlook.com
+If you have any feedback, please reach out to the developer of this project Florence Mezino at florence.mezino@outlook.com